U.S. Senator Warren offers military housing bill to boost inspections, transparency

 The Reuters reports here and later Congressional hearings detailed widespread hazards including lead paint exposure, vermin infestations, collapsing ceilings, mold and maintenance lapses in privatized base housing communities that serve some 700,000 U.S. military family members.

-The bill from the Massachusetts Democrat who seeking her party’s nomination for the 2020 U.S. presidential election, would mandate both regular and unannounced spot inspections of base homes by certified, independent inspectors.
+The bill from the Massachusetts Democrat who is seeking her party’s nomination for the 2020 U.S. presidential election, would mandate both regular and unannounced spot inspections of base homes by certified, independent inspectors.
 It would also hold landlords accountable for quickly fixing hazards.
 The military’s privatization program for years allowed real estate firms to operate base housing with scant oversight, Reuters found, leaving some tenants in unsafe homes with little recourse against landlords.

 (See bill tmsnrt.rs/2Dy5aht)